 Basic Unit - A basic unit includes all of your insurable wheat acreage in the county by share arrangement.
-Premiums are reduced 10-percent for a basic unit.
+Premiums are reduced 10 percent for a basic unit.

-Optional Unit - If a basic unit consists of two or more sections of land, and certain recordkeeping requirements are met, you may apply for optional units by section.
+Optional Unit - If a basic unit consists of two or more sections of land and certain recordkeeping requirements are met, you may apply for optional units by section.
 The 10 percent premium discount will not apply.

-Enterprise Unit - Generally, all insured crop acreage in a county.
+Enterprise Unit - Generally, all the insured crop acreage in a county.
 Premium discounts apply.
 Whole Farm Unit - Generally, all the insured crops in the county that are covered by the insurance plan.
-Premium discounts are not available under the Yield Protection Plan.
+Premium discounts apply.